sphinx-doc/sphinx/Doc-26/extending/extending.rst

 this macro before accessing the C API.

-The exporting module is a modification of the :mod:`spam` module from section :ref:`simpleexample`.
+The exporting module is a modification of the :mod:`spam` module from section :ref:`extending-simpleexample`.
 The function :func:`spam.system` does not call the C library function :cfunc:`system` directly, but a function :cfunc:`PySpam_System`, which would of course do something more complicated in reality (such as adding "spam" to every command).
 This function :cfunc:`PySpam_System` is also exported to other extension modules.